ray-project/ray/doc/source/tune/index.rst

 Tune is a Python library for experiment execution and hyperparameter tuning at any scale.
 Core features:

-* Launch a multi-node :ref:`distributed hyperparameter sweep <tune-distributed>` in less than 10 lines of code.
+* Launch a multi-node :ref:`distributed hyperparameter sweep <tune-distributed-ref>` in less than 10 lines of code.
 * Supports any machine learning framework, :ref:`including PyTorch, XGBoost, MXNet, and Keras <tune-guides>`.
 * Automatically manages :ref:`checkpoints <tune-checkpoint-syncing>` and logging to :ref:`TensorBoard <tune-logging>`.
 * Choose among state of the art algorithms such as :ref:`Population Based Training (PBT) <tune-scheduler-pbt>`, :ref:`BayesOptSearch <bayesopt>`, :ref:`HyperBand/ASHA <tune-scheduler-hyperband>`.